-Australia taxes residents on worldwide income.
-Non-residents are taxed on the basis of Australian source income only.
+Australian tax residents are assessed on their worldwide income.
+Nonresidents are taxed on the basis of Australian source income only.
 Temporary resident individuals are taxed as though they are non-residents (i.e. only on Australian source income and gains).

-The financial or income reporting year in Australia is generally from I July to the following 30 June, though substituted accounting periods can be arranged where there is a good reason (e.g. to align Australian reporting with an overseas parent company).
+The financial or income reporting year in Australia is generally from 1 July to the following 30 June, though substituted accounting periods can be approved by the Commissioner of Taxation where there is a good reason (e.g. to align Australian reporting periods with an overseas parent company).

-A company will generally be a resident of Australia for taxation purposes if it is incorporated in Australia or if its central management or control is located in Australia.
-Double Tax Treaties may treat companies as resident at the place of effective control to avoid treating them as residents of more than one country.
+A company will generally be a resident of Australia for taxation purposes if it is incorporated in Australia or if not incorporated in Australia, its central management and control is located in Australia.
+Double Tax Treaties may treat companies as resident at the place of their central management and control to avoid treating them as residents of more than one country.
+In 2021 the government announced in the Federal Budget that it intends to amend the test for corporate tax residency.
+In brief, a company that is incorporated offshore will be treated as an Australian tax resident if it has a "significant economic connection to Australia".
+The test will be satisfied where the company carries on a business and has its central management and control in Australia.

 Taxable income in Australia is the difference between assessable income and allowable deductions.
 The notion of "assessable income" is broader than the accounting notion of "income".
-For instance, assessable income in Australia includes capital gains.
+For instance, assessable income in Australia includes net capital gains.
 The notion of "allowable deductions" includes most things that would be allowed as a deduction for accounting purposes.
-However, it does not include entertainment expenses or outgoings of a private or domestic nature (e.g., interest on a mortgage used to purchase a private property).
+However, it does not include entertainment expenses or outgoings of a private or domestic nature (e.g. interest on a mortgage used to purchase a private property).